Thomas Ferens: Politics and public life

 Ferens also intervened on behalf of his constituency and its inhabitants.
 In April 1913 he drew the attention of the Postmaster-General to the case of a post office sorting-clerk who was having difficulties claiming his pension.
-On 10 August 1916, after a fatal raid by a Zeppelin in the early of the previous morning, against which the city had been able to muster only a single searchlight and one gun, he asked that adequate defences be provided and brought to action where necessary.
+On 10 August 1916, after a fatal raid by a Zeppelin in early on the previous morning, against which the city had been able to muster only a single searchlight and one gun, he asked that adequate defences be provided and brought to action where necessary.

 The 1918 election campaign was acrimonious and Ferens was subjected to personal attacks accusing him of being a Little Englander.
 In reporting on the four contested Hull seats, The Times spoke of "Slashing attacks, covert insults, challenges, defiances and the incessant chatter of other weapons... ."
 It noted that Ferens' opponent, Charles Murchinson, was "busy digging out 'Little Navy’ speeches of Mr Ferens in 1909 [cf. 'Little Englander'] ... ."

 Murchinson was elected and Ferens resolved never to stand again.
 After the war he became an active supporter of the League of Nations.

 Away from politics, Ferens was an important figure in the nonconformist community although, typically, he stayed out of the limelight.
 In a survey of the personalities of Free Church leaders, the Times noted that "among the most respected counsellors of Nonconformity are men who seldom figure on platforms", and went on to list Ferens among their number.
 "The leadership of Nonconformity is largely in the hands of laymen", it commented.

 In 1924 Ferens attempted to intervene on behalf William George Smith, a ship's painter who had been sentenced to death for murder at York Assizes.
-A telegram addressed to the King was sent in the early hours of 9 December appealing for the exercise of the Royal Prerogative of Mercy.
-But the appeal was unsuccessful and Smith was executed at Hull Gaol later that morning.
+A telegram addressed to the King was sent in the early hours of 9 December appealing for the exercise of the Royal Prerogative of Mercy but the appeal was unsuccessful and Smith was executed at Hull Gaol later that morning.

 Temperance

 Ferens was a lifelong teetotaller and a strong advocate of temperance.
 In his youth he attended Band of Hope meetings.
 In 1913 he was elected treasurer of the United Kingdom Alliance.

 In 1923 he shared a platform with the Archbishop of Canterbury at the Mansion House.
 The occasion was the inaugural meeting of the National United Campaign of the Churches, which was organised by The Temperance Council of the Christian Churches of England and Wales.

 The campaign's objectives were to present "the modern scientific indictment of alcoholic beverages and its moral implications", and to "rally local support for the Council’s immediate legislative program", which included the prohibition of the sale of alcohol to persons under the age of 18, and the banning of the sale of alcohol on Sundays.
-But the Campaign was firmly opposed to prohibition, as is plain in The Times report of the Archbishop's address: "To his mind prohibition was the very antithesis of temperance (Cheers.)
+However, the Campaign was firmly opposed to prohibition, as is plain in The Times report of the Archbishop's address: "To his mind prohibition was the very antithesis of temperance (Cheers.)
 It was an open confession of failure."
 Ferens donated £1,000 to a fund established to accomplish the aims of the campaign.